aljakubowski/Reminders-app/README.md

 # Reminders-app

-Server-side application that allows to store reminders in relational database and handles CRUD operation
+Server-side application that allows to store reminders(notes) in relational database and handles CRUD operation.
+Some operations available through HATEOAS
+Responses are sent through JSON.

 REST API endpoints: